Italic

-Marble, metal structure, LED stripes
+Marble, metal structure, and LED

 Italic is a collection of luminous sculptures born from the radical deconstruction of the alphabet.
 Gustavo Martini begins with the canonical forms of letters and disassembles them until they are no longer legible—liberated from language, they become autonomous shapes, symbols, and sculptural subjects.